maxboone/django-pg-jsonschema/README.md

 ## Features

-- **Custom JSON Field**: Replace Django's built-in `JSONField` with a custom field that supports JSON Schema validation.
+- **Custom JSON Field**: Extends Django's built-in `JSONField` to support JSON Schema validation.
-- **PostgreSQL JSONSchema**: Choose whether you want to validate the data in Django or commit the JSONSchema to the DB.
+- **PostgreSQL JSONSchema**: Choose whether you want to validate the data in Python or commit the JSONSchema to the DB.
-- **Schema Validation Hooks**: Define pre-save and post-save hooks to perform custom actions when the JSON data passes or fails the schema validation.
 - **Querying Support**: Utilize Django's ORM capabilities to query and filter data stored in the JSON field.
 - **Schema Migration**: Perform schema migrations smoothly without data loss or compatibility issues.